badlogic/mariozechner.at/src/posts/2026-04-08-ive-sold-out/index.md

 Then Peter decided to build Warelay/Claudebot/Moltbot/OpenClaw on top of pi, OpenClaw exploded in popularity, Armin wrote that blog post telling everyone the role of pi in OpenClaw, and I got a lot of calls (see above).

 I kept Armin and Colin in the loop, asking for their advice.
-Until one fateful day in February, whenj they themselves called with an offer.
+Until one fateful day in February, when they themselves called with an offer.
 Well played, gents, you got all the inside information to design a great deal.

 Now, for me, deal making is usually a very dry, mechanical affair.
 But it becomes hard if it involves friends.
 I'd lie if I'd say it wasn't an emotional struggle for all three of us.
 But I think that was actually valuable.
 We got to test how the three of us work together under stress.
 I got to see Colin work.
 And we set expectations.
 Eventually, we worked it out.